On the Governance Functions of Proper Benchmarking

 There are many different ways of constructing benchmarks, and they all purport to answer slightly different questions.
 We suggest that when a client has delegated implementation of its investment policy to another party like an advisor, the most important question a benchmark can answer is how well the client’s investment policy is being implemented.
 In that scenario, only one benchmark design accomplishes the task.

-Every client and portfolio has two essential elements or roles: an investment policy, and an implementer of the investment policy.
+Every client and portfolio has two essential elements or roles: an owner of the investment policy, and an implementer of the investment policy.
 The party that has responsibility for these two roles can be different, depending on the investment oversight and governance structure chosen by the asset owner:

 - The Hybrid Model.
 The client can retain responsibility for policy, and partially delegate responsibility for implementation of policy.
 This is the case for a client who delegates, for example, responsibility for trading and rebalancing but not manager selection to its advisor.